 As part of the Royal Academy’s 250th anniversary celebrations, The Space has invited artists from the academy to choose their Object of Obsession: a work of art by another artist that has great meaning to them.
 The work may be one that has transformed or transfixed them, provoked an emotional response, inspired them, or perhaps changed their work or the way they work.

-Three Royal Academicians - Cornelia Parker, Sonia Boyce and Bob and Roberta Smith - will take part in this series of talks with art historian, broadcaster and writer Tim Marlow about their chosen Object of Obsession.
-Hosted by the gallery or museum which houses the piece, the discussion will be streamed live across Facebook and YouTube to art fans across the globe.
+Three Royal Academicians - Cornelia Parker, Sonia Boyce and Bob and Roberta Smith - took part in this series of talks with art historian, broadcaster and writer Tim Marlow about their chosen Object of Obsession.
+Hosted by the gallery or museum which houses the piece, the discussions were streamed live across Facebook and YouTube to art fans across the globe.

-The talks will facilitate new collaborations between national and regional galleries, building digital presence and attracting new online audiences, whilst also providing opportunities for the regional galleries to partner with, and be supported by The Royal Academy during its special anniversary year.
+The talks have helped facilitate new collaborations between national and regional galleries, building digital presence and attracting new online audiences, whilst also providing opportunities for the regional galleries to partner with, and be supported by The Royal Academy during its special anniversary year.